Your parents will mess you up.

 Do you already know this?
 Is this the reality you are living?
 If so, you have been hurt and probably are hurting.

 I know many people who are convinced they will not have children because they “don’t want to mess up their kids.”
 They often are speaking from life experience—they feel like they were on the receiving end of the “mess up” already.
 I wrote this in hopes that God will use it to bring hope, healing, encouragement, wisdom and courage to anyone who wrestles with parent-grown children relationships.
-Here are eight things to remember:
+Here are few things to remember:

-Yes, your parents will mess you up.
+Yes, your parents will mess up.